ashrafi/MVIFlow/README.md

 We update the state of the app with MVI but we update the data with MVVM.
 This is done with the standard [Room](https://github.com/ashrafi/MVIFlow/tree/master/app/src/main/java/com/zoewave/myapplication/room) -to> [Repo](https://github.com/ashrafi/MVIFlow/blob/master/app/src/main/java/com/zoewave/myapplication/model/WordRepo.kt) -to> [UI](https://github.com/ashrafi/MVIFlow/blob/master/app/src/main/java/com/zoewave/myapplication/ui/MainComposeUI.kt#L29)

+Reall like this division.
+Do <B>NOT</B> want to persist the edit state.
+Do want to persist the data.

 ---
-We see how easy it is to build a [list] in Compose and
+We see how easy it is to build a [list] in Compose and set ui [dynaically](https://github.com/ashrafi/MVIFlow/blob/master/app/src/main/java/com/zoewave/myapplication/ui/MainComposeUI.kt#L91)

+---
+Dagger [Hilt](https://github.com/ashrafi/MVIFlow/tree/master/app/src/main/java/com/zoewave/myapplication/di) is great.
+It reduces boylerplate and makes scoping easy to work with.
+Just set the lifecycle by chosing which component to intsall into.

+---